kevinburke/gerrit-heroku/README.md

     ssh-keygen -t rsa -b 4096
     ```

-    you may need to move these to the ssh_host_key.
+    You may need to move these to the ssh_host_key; I'm not sure whether Gerrit
+    needs the private or public key or both.

-4. run the java init file
+4. You might need to run the initialization script: `java -jar bin/gerrit.war init -d /app`